Rivy2434/praktikum/README.md

 # practicum

-practicum is the repository of some of my projects made during training in Yandex Praktikum
+practicum is the repository of some of my projects made during training in Yandex Practicum

 ## Projects descriptions

-Following projects were made during training in Yandex Praktikum on the  "Data Science" course.
+Following projects were made during training in Yandex Practicum on the  "Data Science" course.

 | name                                                                                                           | description                                                     | used libraries                                            |
 |----------------------------------------------------------------------------------------------------------------|-----------------------------------------------------------------|-----------------------------------------------------------|